Henriette Wulfsberg

-Henriette Wulfsberg (6 June 1843 – 9 October 1906) was a Norwegian school owner, writer and translator.
+Henriette Wulfsberg (6 June 1843 – 9 October 1906) was a Norwegian educator, writer and translator.

 Early and personal life

-Henriette Wulfsberg was born on 6 June 1843 in Drammen to Mantzine Margrethe Seeberg (1812–1883) and printer and newspaper publisher Jacob Wulfsberg (1809–1882), son of Morgenbladets founder Niels Wulfsberg.
+Wulfsberg was born on 6 June 1843 in Drammen to Mantzine Margrethe Seeberg (1812–1883) and printer and newspaper publisher Jacob Wulfsberg (1809–1882), son of Morgenbladets founder Niels Wulfsberg.
 She never married.

 Career

 At the age of 12 or 14, she had already started to write small notices in her father's newspaper, Jacob Wulfsberg's newspaper Drammens Tidende and later wrote several articles for the paper.

 After completing her education at Ms. Houbens school in Drammen, she spent a year as a governess to a Dr. Wolf in Hadeland.
 With savings from this job, she travelled to London, where she acted as a London correspondent for Aftenbladet, writing about everyday life in the city.
 When she returned to Norway in 1866, she took the governess exam at Hartvig Nissen School.
 She made 16 trips abroad in total to England, France, Belgium, Italy, Denmark and Sweden.
 Several of the trips were purely study trips, but she was also invited on multiple occasions to give lectures. trips, but she was invited on several occasions to give lectures.

 In 1868, she became a teacher at Miss S. Bauer's school in Christiania and was for a short period an inspector at Bøckman's Girls' School.
 In 1878, she took over Ms. Bauer's school in Drammen and had a new school building built.
 The school was merged with Thora Bordo's school in 1886, and she set about realising building plans to provide the school with a more modern building.
-Despite limited funds, Wulfsberg personally supervised the construction of the new building on site.A carpenter on site said, "That miss is good for two men".
+Despite limited funds, Wulfsberg personally supervised the construction of the new building on site.
+A carpenter on site said, "That miss is good for two men".
 Wulfsberg travelled to France and Belgium the same year to study the school system there.
 In 1889, she studied domestic economics in Belgium, before setting up a school kitchen on her return to Drammen.
 This was among the first in Norway and Wulfsberg is credited with introducing the school kitchen scheme in the country.